Affiliate links on Android Authority may earn us a commission. Learn more.

 Every other phone so far has packed a traditional candy bar design that’s small enough to be used with one hand, even if some phones are harder to do this with than others.
 The Galaxy Z Flip 6 is one of two options on this list that are a different kind of small phone: Foldables.
 The Galaxy Z Flip 6 manages to keep a small footprint thanks to its folding design.

-Folded, the Z Flip 6 is is a truly tiny Android phone that’s perfectly pocketable and usable.
-On the front of the device, there’s a large Cover Screen that’s great for checking notifications or the time without opening the device, which is good news for battery life and removing distractions from your life.
+Folded, the Z Flip 6 is a truly tiny Android phone that’s perfectly pocketable and usable.
+On the front of the device, there’s a 3.4-inch cover screen that’s great for checking notifications or the time without opening the device, which is good news for battery life and removing distractions from your life.
 Opened, it has a much larger 6.7-inch AMOLED display.
-It’s also easy to use with one hand thanks to its thinner and taller profile.
-Of course, they won’t handle quite as well as smaller candy bar phones in this mode.
+Thanks to its thinner and taller profile, it’s also easy to use with one hand.

 Camera performance is also great, thanks to an upgraded 50MP rear camera, that brings it up to speed with Samsung’s traditional flagships.
-Overall it’s performance is great for a small Android phone, but it’s not a reason to purchase this device.
+Overall, its performance is excellent for a small Android phone, but it’s not a reason to purchase this device.

 The Samsung Galaxy Z Flip 6 isn’t a small Android phone in the traditional sense, but in many ways, it’s even better.
 It certainly isn’t cheap, but the cool factor of having a foldable is more than worth the price of entry.
 If you’ve been eyeing foldables for a while, this is the one that we can finally recommend to just about anyone.